ShobaS/Daily-Log/log.md

 Day 73:
 Have seen videos in angular for work.
 Need to understand the concepts better and also to continue with drum machine and journal.

+Day 74:
+Have seen videos about git and just intro about traefik and docker.
+Tried out a small JS task.